-Students must present transcripts to the Office of Admissions and Records as soon as possible after they apply to West Hills College Coalinga.
-Electronic official versions of the transcripts may be sent to CoalingaTranscripts@whccd.edu Students will then be asked to complete and submit a request for an evaluation.
+Students must present transcripts to the Office of Admissions and Records as soon as possible after they apply to Coalinga College.
+Electronic official versions of the transcripts may be sent toCoalingaTranscripts@whccd.edu#Students will then be asked to complete and submit a request for an evaluation.
+The Transcript Evaluation Request form is found in the student portal under the Student Forms section.

 Students should begin the transcript verification process well before registration begins.
 Delays in processing transcript evaluations will affect a student's ability to enroll in target courses.
-Specific information regarding procedures, timelines, and transcript evaluation notification is available by visiting the Office of Admissions and Records, emailing admissionscoalinga@whccd.edu or calling (559) 934-2300.
+Specific information regarding procedures, timelines, and transcript evaluation notification is available by visiting the Office of Admissions and Records, emailingadmissionscoalinga@whccd.edu#or calling(559) 934-2300.